IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hcp.md

 ```
 * Make sure you entered Manamegement cluster credenitails properly ,incorrect credentails will cause problem while logging in to the cluster in further steps.

-## Step-2: Initial Setup for Hypershift
+## Step-2: Initial Setup for Hosted Control Plane
 * Navigate to the [root folder of the cloned Git repository](https://github.com/IBM/Ansible-OpenShift-Provisioning) in your terminal (`ls` should show [ansible.cfg](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/ansible.cfg)).
-* Update variables as per the compute node type (zKVM /zVM) in Section-16 ( Hypershift ) and Section-3 ( File Server : ip , protocol and iso_mount_dir ) in [all.yaml](https://github.com/veera-damisetti/Ansible-OpenShift-Provisioning/blob/main/inventories/default/group_vars/all.yaml.template) before running the playbooks.
+* Update variables as per the compute node type (zKVM /zVM) in [all.yaml](https://github.com/veera-damisetti/Ansible-OpenShift-Provisioning/blob/main/inventories/default/group_vars/all.yaml.hcp.template) before running the playbooks.
-* First playbook to be run is setup_for_hypershift.yaml which will create inventory file for hypershift and will add ssh key to the kvm host.
+* First playbook to be run is setup_for_hcp.yaml which will create inventory file for HCP and will add ssh key to the kvm host.

 * Run this shell command:
 ```
-ansible-playbook playbooks/setup_for_hypershift.yaml --ask-vault-pass
+ansible-playbook playbooks/setup_for_hcp.yaml --ask-vault-pass
 ```

 ## Step-3: Create Hosted Cluster
-* Run each part step-by-step by running one playbook at a time, or all at once using [hypershift.yaml](https://github.com/veera-damisetti/Ansible-OpenShift-Provisioning/blob/main/playbooks/hypershift.yaml).
+* Run each part step-by-step by running one playbook at a time, or all at once using [hcp.yaml](https://github.com/veera-damisetti/Ansible-OpenShift-Provisioning/blob/main/playbooks/hcp.yaml).
 * Here's the full list of playbooks to be run in order, full descriptions of each can be found further down the page:
     * create_hosted_cluster.yaml ([code](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/create_hosted_cluster.yaml))
     * create_agents_and_wait_for_install_complete.yaml ([code](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/create_agents_and_wait_for_install_complete.yaml))